This list of questions was last reviewed on Feb. 4, 2021. One question was updated.

 Student Counseling Services is currently working remotely in response to recent guidelines regarding COVID-19.
 During this time, we are available to meet with students for online video teletherapy.
 To schedule an appointment, please call our main number at (773) 442-4650.
 We will respond to voicemails Monday through Friday from 9 a.m.-5 p.m.
 For urgent phone calls, you can reach a counselor for emergency intervention by pressing "2" per the outgoing message.
 If you need to contact us by email, please email email@example.com.
 For assistance after hours, please call our main number at (773) 442-4650, and press “2” to speak with a counselor on call.

-Will the NEIU Ride With Uber program operate during the Fall 2020 semester? (updated July 29)
+Will the NEIU Ride With Uber program operate during the Spring 2021 semester? (updated Jan.
+2, 2021)

 No. Due to the fact that most courses will be offered in online or remote learning formats, the Uber program will not operate.